Seeing the Arrow of Time in Large Multimodal Models

-We then evaluate the \KG{three} selected LMMs across \KG{eight} popular VQA benchmarks (VITATECS~\cite{li2024vitatecs}, TemporalBench~\cite{cai2024temporalbench}, NExT-QA~\cite{xiao2021nextqa}, PerceptionTest~\cite{patraucean2023perception}, VideoMME~\cite{fu2024videomme}, Vinoground~\cite{zhang2024vinoground}, TempCompass~\cite{liu2024tempcompass} and TVBench~\cite{cores2024tvbench}).\footnote{Note that our analysis focuses on MCQ tasks for their popularity and clear evaluation structure, as opposed to open-ended QA or captioning tasks that require a third-party LLM evaluator, introducing additional uncertainty.} To quantify benchmark and sample-level AoT sensitivity (facilitating later construction of AoTBench, \KG{c.f., Sec.~\ref{sec:method_aotbench}}), we propose the \emph{temporal divergence score} (TDS).
+We then evaluate the \KG{three} selected LMMs across \KG{eight} popular VQA benchmarks (VITATECS~\cite{li2024vitatecs}, TemporalBench~\cite{cai2024temporalbench}, NExT-QA~\cite{xiao2021nextqa}, PerceptionTest~\cite{patraucean2023perception}, VideoMME~\cite{fu2024videomme}, Vinoground~\cite{zhang2024vinoground}, TempCompass~\cite{liu2024tempcompass} and TVBench~\cite{cores2024tvbench}).\footnote{Note that our analysis focuses on MCQ tasks for their popularity and clear evaluation structure, as opposed to open-ended QA or captioning tasks that require \CR{an additional} LLM evaluator, introducing uncertainty.} To quantify benchmark and sample-level AoT sensitivity (facilitating later construction of AoTBench, \KG{c.f., Sec.~\ref{sec:method_aotbench}}), we propose the \emph{temporal divergence score} (TDS).
 For an evaluator LMM $f$, consider an MCQ sample $i$, \KG{comprised of} video $v_i$, language query $l_i$ and ground truth answer $y_i$ from $K_i$ options.
-Denote the reversed video as $\tilde v_i$.
-We compute the first \SX{output} token probability distributions over the $K_i$ options, for both forward and reversed video: $p_i = \mathrm{TokenProb}(f, v_i, l_i)$ and $\tilde p_i = \mathrm{TokenProb}(f, \tilde v_i, l_i)$, where $p_i, \tilde p_i \in \mathbb{R}^{K_i}$. \KG{We first filter out instances where the average reverse performance exceeds its forward performance.} The TDS for any remaining sample $i$ is defined using KL divergence: $\mathrm{TDS}_i = \mathbb{D}_{\text{KL}}[p_i \| \tilde p_i]$.
+Denote the reversed video as $\tilde v_i$. \CR{The MCQ setup instructs the model to respond only with the option's letter.
+The first-token probability distribution is therefore a direct measure of the model's confidence over the $K_i$ choices~\cite{brown2020language,hendrycks2020measuring,lin2021truthfulqa}.
+We compute the probability distribution} for both forward and reversed video: $p_i = \mathrm{FirstTokenProb}(f, v_i, l_i)$ and $\tilde p_i = \mathrm{FirstTokenProb}(f, \tilde v_i, l_i)$, where $p_i, \tilde p_i \in \mathbb{R}^{K_i}$. \CR{To ensure our analysis focuses on instances genuinely requiring arrow of time (AoT) reasoning, we first filter out outlier samples where performance on the reversed video exceeds that of the forward one, as these cases typically indicate ambiguous or irrelevant temporal cues.} The TDS for any remaining sample $i$ is defined using KL divergence: $\mathrm{TDS}_i = \mathbb{D}_{\text{KL}}[p_i \| \tilde p_i]$.
 A high TDS signifies that the model's prediction is highly sensitive to the video's temporal direction—causing disagreement between forward and reverse responses—therefore suggesting the sample requires AoT understanding for a correct interpretation and answer.

 Compared with prior efforts that examine accuracy delta (comparing full video vs. single-frame performance)~\cite{buch2022revisiting,lei2022revealing,zohar2024apollo,cores2024tvbench}, which only reflects top-prediction flips, TDS is inherently more fine-grained by comparing the output probability distributions from \emph{forward vs. reverse} video inputs via KL divergence—capturing shifts in confidence or the ranking of alternatives.
 This enables robust quantification of AoT sensitivity and allows for effective sorting of samples by AoT sensitivity.